isomerpages/ogp/_about-us/design/tiffany.md

 functionId: design
 jobTitle: Job Title
 curProducts:
-  - No working doc
+  - currentProducts
 pastProducts:
-  - pastProducts
+  - i'm new, watch this space!
 accomplishments: i'm new, watch this space!
 quote: Life is beautiful.
 It’s about giving.
 It’s about family.
 linkedinId: tiffany